Feyerabend/ABC80/README.md

 The ABC80 was really the first school computer in general use for education.
-Yes, I had previous experience with a home built binary counter which my math teacher showed me in the late 1970s, when I was about 15 or 16 years of age.
+Yes, I had previous experience with a home built binary counter which my maths teacher showed me in the late 1970s, when I was about 15 or 16 years of age.
 But it wasn't a computer.

 In the gymnasium, when you are about 16-18 years of age, we learned programming